ta0kira/locking-container/readme.txt

 In certain cases, you might need to lock two containers out of order.
 If a lock is attempted out of order, the normal locking rules apply.
 In this case, the solution is exactly the same as Solution 1: Try both locks, and if it fails, release both of them, take a nap, and try again.
-(A special case is with 'lc::dumb_lock', which can't detect if it's locked or not.
-This means that an 'lc::ordered_lock <lc::dumb_lock>' can  never be locked out of order!
-That could be good, or it could be bad.
-It's up to you.)

 Authorization objects corresponding to ordered locks behave similarly to their unordered counterparts, except they are more liberal about allowing locks when